criipto/docs-old/eid-specifics/mitid-ux-reqs.md

 # MitID user interface requirements

-When supporting MitID in your application, you must adhere to a few style requirements, both [in your application](#yourapp) and on [the MitID landing page](#landingpage) hosted by Criipto.
+When supporting MitID in your application, you must adhere to a few style requirements, both [in your application](#webapp) and on [the MitID landing page](#landingpage) hosted by Criipto.

-As long as you follow the guidelines below, you must comply with the UX requirements from MitID.
-Please reach out to our support if you have questions about this or if you want us to verify that your buttons and landing page comply.
+As long as you follow the guidelines below, you should be in compliance with the UX requirements from MitID.
+However, please reach out to our support if you need assistance verifying that your buttons, pages, and screens comply.

 {% iconnote info %}

-Note that when moving to production with MitID you will be agreeing to the terms of service for MitID in which you - among other things - commit to the below UX requirements.
+Note that when moving to production with MitID you will be bound by the terms of service for MitID in which you - among other things - commit to the below UX requirements.

 Also, Criipto may request that you submit a URL where we can verify that you are, in fact, in line with the requirements.

 {% endiconnote %}

-<a name="yourapp"></a>
+<a name="landingpage"></a>

 ## The MitID landing page

 With MitID everything happens on a page hosted by Criipto.
 Specifically, MitID cannot be iframed, only shown in full page view.

-You will therefore redirect the current page to Criipto, or you may open up a popup window.
+You will therefore redirect the current page to Criipto (alternatively [open a web view](#mobileapp) in a native app), or you may open up a popup window.
 The latter is only relevant on the desktop and is typically not recommended by Criipto.

 ### Styling the landing page